I am mortgaging my property in Glastonbury, does my lawyer need to be on the Principality Solicitor panel?

-Leasehold Conveyancing in Glastonbury - Examples of Questions you should ask before Purchasing
+Leasehold Conveyancing in Glastonbury - Sample of Questions you should consider Prior to Purchasing